Centre for Cellular and Molecular Biology: Annexe I – LaCONES

-The Laboratory for Conservation of Endangered Species is an annexe with the aim to conserve the Indian wildlife by using modern biological techniques and assisted reproductive technologies.
+The Laboratory for the Conservation of Endangered Species is an annexe with the aim to conserve the Indian wildlife by using modern biological techniques and assisted reproductive technologies.
 It has worked extensively with various departments of the Government of India to curb wildlife crime.
 They have helped identify the source of animal meat in cases of doubt, sources of smuggled animals, and study stress among wild animals via non-invasive measures.
 They have helped the Directorate of Aerospace Safety to identify the reason on bird hits, and help them in canopy engineering of their airports.
 They host the National Wildlife Genetic Resource Bank with currently 250 genetic samples of animals, collected from zoos across the country.
 They can contain up to 17,000 samples.
 In the past few years, they have worked with the Nehru Zoological Park, Hyderabad to protect the mouse deer from extinction.
 In August 2018, they started with the phased release of these animals into their original habitats of Amrabad Tiger Reserve.